Recouse/EventSource/README.md

 # EventSource

-EventSource is a Swift library that provides a simple implementation of a client for [Server-Sent Events](https://html.spec.whatwg.org/multipage/server-sent-events.html) (SSE).
+EventSource is a Swift package that provides a simple implementation of a client for [Server-Sent Events](https://html.spec.whatwg.org/multipage/server-sent-events.html) (SSE).
 It allows you to easily receive real-time updates from a server over a persistent HTTP connection, using a simple and efficient interface.

+It also leverages Swift concurrency features to provide a more expressive and intuitive way to handle asynchronous operations.

 > **Note**
-> Please note that this package was originally developed to be used in conjunction with another library, and as such, it may not cover all specification details.
+> Please note that this package was originally developed to be used in conjunction with another package, and as such, it may not cover all specification details.
 Please be aware of this limitation when evaluating whether EventSource is suitable for your specific use case.